 (216) Undersea earthquakes: Just Christmas?
 Will Geddes

-In the latter months of 2004 I had quoted to several people, and had also been much thinking about, the observation of Voltaire re the 18th century earthquake which destroyed Lisbon.
-He had said that this one act was sufficient to remove the possibility of belief in a just and loving God.
+In the latter months of 2004 I had quoted to several people, and had also been much thinking about, the observation of Voltaire re the earthquake of 1755 and the consequent tsunami which caused many thousands of deaths as it destroyed Lisbon.
+He said this one act was sufficient to remove the possibility of belief in a just and loving God.

 At 4.45 p.m. on June 20th (I think) 2003 our house shook for an instant, and I bet my wife 10 € that this was not machinery operating in the garages beneath, but an earthquake.
 She disagreed... and I won the money, as it turned out that we had just experienced a tremor of 4.0 on the Richter scale with the epicentre some ten kilometres out to sea.
 Nobody was hurt.
 Where we lived was not too far from a tectonic plate, and in 1901 an earthquake had flattened the nearby town of Torrevieja and only one building - the casino - had survived.

-On December 27th 2003 an earthquake measuring 6.3 on the Richter scalekilled 31,000 in Iran.
+On December 27th 2003 an earthquake measuring 6.3 on the Richter scale had killed 31,000 in Iran.
 I remembered having once heard Sir Cliff Richard defending his faith in God´s love and justice.

 "...
 Okay; natural disasters are harder, but they don´t evacuate!"